ioerror/vula/README.md

 `systemd-sysusers`, reload `dbus`, etc, and will tell `systemd` to enable and start the `vula-organize` service.

+## option 2: install with pip

-Alternately, the software can be installed using pip:
+If you don't mind installing many things using `sudo pip`, the software can be installed this way:

 * `git clone --recurse-submodules https://codeberg.org/vula/vula`
 * `cd vula`
 * `python3 setup.py compile`
-* `pip install .`
+* `sudo pip install .`

 After installing with pip, users will need to configure the system:
 * `sudo vula configure nsswitch`